pulumi/docs/content/blog/serverless-as-simple-callbacks-with-pulumi-and-azure-functions/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Serverless as Simple Callbacks with Pulumi and Azure Functions"
-authors: ["chris-smith"]
+authors: ["mikhail-shilkov"]
-tags: ["todo"]
+tags: [Azure/ACS, "Azure"]
-date: "2017-01-01"
+date: "2019-05-07"

-draft: true
-description: "TODO: Put in a reasonable summary"
+summary: "The simplest way to take a Node.js function and deploy it to Azure cloud as an HTTP endpoint using Pulumi."
 ---

-*Today's guest post is from [Mikhail Shilkov](https://mikhail.io/), a Microsoft Azure MVP and early Pulumi user and contributor - enjoy!*
+_Today's guest post is from [Mikhail Shilkov](https://mikhail.io/), a Microsoft Azure MVP and early Pulumi user and contributor - enjoy!_

 Serverless compute services, like Azure Functions, offer an amazing power to application developers to leverage: highly available,